STA207/Presentation/README.md

 ---------------------------

 The response variable used in this analysis is the yearly traffic fatality rate per 10,000 State residents.
-The “Fatalities” dataset is a panel dataset from 1982 to 1988.
+The "Fatalities" dataset is a panel dataset from 1982 to 1988.
 In a typical panel dataset, each subject has multiple entries, some of which correspond to pre-treatment records while others post-treatment.
 In this regard, the vehicle